nickschafran/mls-is-back/README.md

 except for the FiveThirtyEight data, which can be found [here](https://data.fivethirtyeight.com/#soccer-spi).

+For practice, it's implemented in both python and R.

+You can run the python script from the command line by running `$ python mls_is_back.py`.
+It will also write the results to a file named `mls_is_back.csv`.
+Pandas is required as specified in `requirements.txt`.

-You can run the script from the command line by running `$ R < mls_is_back.R --no-save`.
+You can run the R script from the command line by running `$ R < mls_is_back.R --no-save`.
 It will write the results to a file named `mls_is_back.csv`.
+The tidyr and dplyr packages are required.